andrewgioia/blog/content/posts/20-08-11-mozilla.md

 Firefox was without question the best browser through the early 2000s and it pushed the web forward in countless ways, often in stark contrast to Microsoft.
 [Firefox 3 earlier in the year was incredible](https://www.cnet.com/reviews/firefox-3-review/) and set single day download records, but the browser experience was slow and updates felt incremental and not "revolutionary."

-After Chrome launched, Mozilla started playing catchup and soon began releasing updates to match or mirror Chrome, like moving its tabs up to the title bar and releasing "Private Browsing."
+After Chrome launched, Mozilla started playing catchup and soon began releasing updates to match or mirror its new rival, like moving its tabs up to the title bar and releasing "Private Browsing."
 [A review of Firefox 3.5](https://www.technologizer.com/2009/06/30/firefox-3-5-review/2/) captures the beginning of a sentiment that would swell over the next years, emphasis mine:

 > **Today’s most interesting browser isn’t Firefox&mdash;it’s Chrome**, with its spare user interface and total focus on making Web apps run seamlessly.
 The most feature-rich browser continues to be Opera&mdash;and with the new Unite server technology, Opera is being daring in a way that Mozilla isn’t.

 While Firefox 3.5 was still often recommended as "the most well-rounded browser overall," users begain saying things like "3.5’s enhancements _get Firefox back in the game_ in several areas where other browsers had jumped ahead."
 Speed became the number one factor and Firefox lagged, and as Chrome launched its own extensions the delta began retracting.

 As Mozilla fell behind on speed and footprint, its inability to match Google's heavy advertising of Chrome sealed its fate.
 This is perhaps unfair as Google was able to plaster "Download Chrome!" ads on its trillions of pageviews daily, but if Mozilla had stayed hungry and leveraged its position, it could have anticipated the latent demand for a more minimal, faster, and lighter browser.
-It didn't and began conceeding marketshare with every Chrome release, importantly to many of the IT and tech enthusiasts who recommend and install browsers.
+It didn't and began conceding marketshare with every Chrome release, importantly to many of the IT and tech enthusiasts who recommend and install browsers.

 While I've been back and loving Firefox since Quantum came out in 2017 and will not install Google Chrome on any machine my family touches, a lot of damage was done in this time period.

 ### Somewhere Mozilla lost its focus and has failed to innovate where it matters {#focus}

-**It cannot be overstated how positive a force Mozilla has been** in the worlds of open source software and Internet freedom.
-Their contributions over the past two decades are too numerous to list in full, but to highlight a few: recent technologies like [Rust](https://www.rust-lang.org/), [Web Assembly](https://webassembly.org/), and [Servo](https://servo.org/) are really innovative and promising technologies; its contributions to JavaScript, WebGL, and open codecs like AV1 have been critical; even the MDN web docs are an absolutely wonderful resource.
+**It cannot be overstated how positive a force Mozilla has been** for open source software and Internet freedom.
+Their contributions over the past two decades are too numerous to list in full, but to highlight a few: recent technologies like [Rust](https://www.rust-lang.org/), [Web Assembly](https://webassembly.org/), and [Servo](https://servo.org/) are really innovative and promising web foundations; its contributions to JavaScript, WebGL, and open codecs like AV1 have been critical; even the MDN web docs are an absolutely wonderful resource.

 Over the past decade, though, a lot of its innovation on core products and services was uninspired at best while some, like Thunderbird, were left to rot.
-The only _relevant_ innovations I can even think of off the top of my head have been FirefoxOS, its promising but failed mobile operating system, and multi-account containers, an actual gamechanger in browsing but really the only homerun there.
+The only _relevant_ innovations I can even think of off the top of my head have been Firefox OS, its promising but failed mobile operating system, and multi-account containers, an actual gamechanger in browsing but really the only homerun there.

 Mozilla bet heavily on Firefox OS and under proper management it could have been _the_ community-driven, open source mobile OS with open standards and APIs and a competing app store.
 The dream.
-It _still_ could be a phone I'd be happy to switch to, just as I was eager to then had a proper handset shipped.
+It _still_ could be a phone I'd be happy to switch to, just as I was eager to at the time, had a proper handset shipped.
 [It lasted less than 4 years](https://www.cnet.com/news/why-the-death-of-the-firefox-phone-matters/), due in no small part to [their new CEO misunderstanding it](https://medium.com/@bfrancis/the-story-of-firefox-os-cb5bf796e8fb), among other issues.

 There have been a lot of distractions during this time as well that have peeled resources away from their foundational product: strange partnerships that send data to third parties (even Google Analytics), social advocacy on issues that have nothing to do with the Internet, and bets on trendy technologies that have gone nowhere.